 Based on the impressions from the trainees, understanding the beekeeping value chain and protecting it, is the only sustainable means of making meaningful impacts on their lives.

-“the YEP digitalisation has benefited my business in several ways, the greatest of which is that I now have an online store for my products.
+“The YEP digitalisation has benefited my business in several ways, the greatest of which is that I now have an online store for my products.
 Customers can now easily see my inventory as well as the prices for each item which has greatly enhanced my customers' shopping experience.
-We can...Posted 11 months ago
+We can...Posted 1 year ago